Jgar514/mobileUI_subdomain_netlify/README.md

 ## Technologies:

-    -React
+- React
-    -Vite Tailwind CSS to style my application. -Keen-slider for the horizontal card slider. -React-Icon Library for social icons
+- Vite Tailwind CSS to style my application.
+- Keen-slider for the horizontal card slider.
+- React-Icon Library for social icons